Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 which are sequential in nature, just like enumerated lists, but are a ) formatted within their paragraph; b ) usually labelled with letters like this example; and c ) often mutually inclusive or exclusive, with the final item prefixed by ‘and’ or ‘or’ respectively.

-There are actually two other types, segmented lists and reference lists, but these are much rarer, and outside the scope of this document.
+There are actually two other types of list in existence, segmented lists and reference lists, but these are much rarer, and outside the scope of this document.

 The structure of lists in LATEX is identical for each type, but with a different environment name.
 Lists are another example of this LATEX technique (environments), where a pair of matched commands surrounds some text which needs special treatment.